Christianity is based on, and centered upon, the person and work of Christ Jesus. I hope you know this already. Most of us do.

 Okay, so much for the physical print bibles.
 Now to repair your way of thinking.
 It’s time to double-check all your beliefs about the bible.

 Good theology needs to follow a proper interpretation of the scriptures.
-So if we believe anything about the bible, these beliefs oughta be based on a proper interpretation of the scriptures.
-We need to find proof in the scriptures, for anything we believe about the scriptures.
+So whatever we believe about bible, oughta be based on a proper interpretation of the scriptures.
+Anything we believe about scriptures the should be proven by the scriptures.

-Back up and look at that list of grandiose claims about the bible.
-Do the scriptures actually make any of those claims about themselves?
-Now don’t just quote verses at me: Look up the verses.
-Make sure you’re quoting them in context.
-Make sure what you think they mean, is what they truly mean.
-Bibliolaters are notorious for not caring what they mean: They only care about what they want ’em to mean.
+So back up and look at that list of grandiose claims about the bible.
+Do the scriptures actually make any of these claims about themselves?
+And don’t just quote verses at me: Look up the verses.
+Make sure you quoting ’em in context.
+Make sure they really mean what you think they mean, ’cause bibliolaters are notorious for not caring what they mean: They only care about what they want ’em to mean.
 Consequently they miss God entirely:

-Jesus said this to the Pharisees, who thought they believed in Moses, since they quoted him all the time.
+Jesus said this to Pharisees who thought they believed in Moses, since they quoted him all the time.
 But they’d taken Moses so far out of context, they weren’t really quoting him anymore.
 They were stating their own beliefs, disguised as bible.
 Bibliolaters do this all the time.

 As do a lot of Christians who have been taught, intentionally and unintentionally, by bibliolaters.
 I certainly was.
 Which means all us Christians have to dig through our beliefs, and make sure we’re not repeating their faulty teachings.
 As Jesus pointed out, the Pharisees who did likewise didn’t know the Father as well as they thought they did.
 As a result they missed Jesus completely.
 Scary, huh?